javascript-tutorial/en.javascript.info/1-js/09-classes/03-static-properties-methods/article.md

 1. `Rabbit` function prototypally inherits from `Animal` function.
 2. `Rabbit.prototype` prototypally inherits from `Animal.prototype`.

-As the result, inheritance works both for regular and static methods.
+As a result, inheritance works both for regular and static methods.

 Here, let's check that by code: